teebid/aicure_opendbm/docs/website/extras/opendbm-python-api.md

 </figure>

 api_lib is a  supporting package created so that we can use openDBM core modules with the python API call.
-Looking in the api_lib folder, we can see four folders (facial_activity, movement, speech, verbal_accoustics), which represent the dbm group, the same as we saw in the dmb_lib folder.
+Looking in the api_lib folder, we can see four folders (facial_activity, movement, speech, verbal_acoustics), which represent the dbm group, the same as we saw in the dmb_lib folder.
 In the same level of the dbm group folder, there are also two modules that have functionality as follows: